Skip to content

 Why was Perfect Hair Forever cancelled?

-Members of the creative team stated they were not interested in continuing the show to a second season after the first six episodes.
-Cancellation was formally announced at the Adult Swim panel during Comic-Con 2006.
+After the first six episodes, members of the creative team posted on the official Adult Swim message board that they were not interested in continuing the show.
+Cancellation was formally announced at the Adult Swim panel at Comic-Con 2006.